SDS-Program-Pool/pooler/README.md

 </a>

 # What is Program Pool
-A system to allow students to exchange code with each other, conduct peer marking etc for WM145.
+A web application to enable the sharing of code between students for peer marking.
+Build using the Laravel framework.

 ## Current Features
 - Auth